jamjensen/mapping-disaster-risk/README.md

 MACS 40800: Unsupervised Machine Learning

 ## About
 This analysis was conducted by Tamara Glazer and James Jensen for the Unsupervised Machine Learning course at the University of Chicago.
 This study uses data provided by [DrivenData](https://www.drivendata.org/competitions/58/disaster-response-roof-type/data/), an organization working at the intersection of data science and social impact.
-Finally, the authors benefited greatly from computing resources made available by the [RCC](https://rcc.uchicago.edu/resources) at the University of Chicago.
-Through these resources, they were able to use of host the tif files, generate the datasets, and cluster the satellite images by rooftop material.
+The authors benefited greatly from computing resources made available by the [RCC](https://rcc.uchicago.edu/resources) at the University of Chicago.
+With the use of these resources, they were able to properly store, compare, and cluster satellite images by rooftop material across all seven TIF files present in the dataset.

 ### Setup
 This project assumes the use of Python 3.7+ and R 3.6+